olivesarenice/social-fitness/notes/open-issues.md

 11 June
 1. Beautify the HomePage with icons - including abstracting the timestamp conversion and activity_class > emoji conversion functions [x]
-2. Enable 'give support' like button on activities on home page
-3. Host app on Vercel for user feedback
+3. Host app on Vercel for user feedback  [x]

 12 June
 1. Add gamification elements
+2. Enable 'give support' like button on activities on home page
 # Features

 ## Implementations